ReInHerit/strike-a-pose/README.md

 ### Docker setup

-Run Docker-compose:
+Be sure that **back-end/.env** file is correctly set up with the email and secret key configurations and that the file is added to .dockerignore and .gitignore
+Build the docker image with:

 ```
-docker-compose build
-docker-compose up
+docker build -t strike .
 ```
-or to execute it in detach mode:
+then run it with the following command:
 ```
-docker compose up -d
+docker run --env-file=back-end/.env -p 8000:8000 strike
 ```
 ### Browse to the application
-Open a web browser and go to the address: https://strikeapose.it.
+Open a web browser and go to the address: _localhost:8000_.
 If security warnings appear, ignore them and proceed to the website.

 ### New Admin user generation